react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 }
 ```

-When you specify the `linking` prop, React Navigation will handling incoming links automatically.
+When you specify the `linking` prop, React Navigation will handle incoming links automatically.
 On Android and iOS, it'll use React Native's [`Linking` module](https://reactnative.dev/docs/linking) to handle incoming links, both when the app was opened with the link, and when new links are received when the app is open.
 On the Web, it'll use the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to sync the URL with the browser.

 > Note: Currently there seems to be bug ([facebook/react-native#25675](https://github.com/facebook/react-native/issues/25675)) which results in it never resolving on Android.
 We add a timeout to avoid getting stuck forever, but it means that the link might not be handled in some cases.